 Okay, but how did this come about?!

-Today we’re supported by ordinary people—550 and counting!—who want to see Calgary journalism done differently, including our Super Sprawlers: GOOD Company, Lourdes Juan and Burhan Syed.
+Today we’re supported by ordinary people—550 and counting!—who want to see Calgary journalism done differently, including our Super Sprawlers: Burhan Syed and Lourdes Juan.

 In addition to crowdfunding, in 2018 The Sprawl received $100,000 through the Digital News Innovation Challenge, a partnership between Ryerson University and the Facebook Journalism Project to support emerging news startups in Canada.